Savings .com.au

 Some of the fees you may need to pay to refinance your loan could include:

-• Loan application fee: As mentioned, this is the cost of applying for a new loan
+• Loan application fee: This is the cost of applying for a new loan

 • Exit fees and/or a discharge fees: You may need to pay fees to leave your current loan

-• Break costs: You may also incur a break cost if you refinance your loan within a fixed period (in this case, it may be better to wait until your fixed rate ends)
+• Break costs: You may also incur a break cost if you refinance your loan within a fixed rate period.
+(You'll need to determine whether it may be better to wait until your fixed period ends.)

 • Settlement fee: You may need to pay a fee to pay out your current SMSF loan, particularly if you are externally refinancing